-- As for its weight, the Generac GP6500 weighs only 172 pounds, making it one of the lighter generators in the 6000-7000 rated wattage category.
-In terms of weight, one of the champions in their power range is the Sportsman GEN85KIDF, standing at just 133 lbs.
+- Weight-wise, the Generac GP6500 has only 172 lbs, which renders it one of the lighter generators which produce 6000 to 7000 rated watts.
+Regarding dry weight, one of the champions in the same power range is the Sportsman GEN85KIDF, with a dry weight of only 133 lbs.

 - Given that the GP6500 reaches an autonomy of around 10.5 hours with a full tank and at 50% load, it is placed within the average autonomy range of similarly powerful generators.
-If autonomy is your priority, one of the devices of a similar power output with the highest run time is the Generac XC6500, reaching around 14 hours.
+If concerned with autonomy, one of the products of a comparable power output, which offers the highest run time, is the Generac XC6500, boasting with around 14 hours.

 Here's a list of the most popular specific comparisons:

 As you can see from this interactive chart, when compared to other 6000-7000W generators, the Generac GP6500 is on the cheap side of the price range.

 It can therefore be a really good buy if you're looking to acquire a budget generator.

 - Decent run time